yasslab/weekly_report_bot/README.md

 2. [Ruby Gmail](http://dcparker.github.com/ruby-gmail/)

-If you use gem, just type `gem install gmail`.
+    If you use Gem, just type `gem install gmail`.

 ## How to use